Los Angeles Union Station: Amtrak Thruway

 Buses at the Amtrak Thruway boarding area of Los Angeles Union Station.

-Amtrak California operates several motorcoach routes under the Amtrak Thruway brand from Union Station using dedicated bus bays at the north side of the station.
+Amtrak California operates several motorcoach routes under the Amtrak Thruway brand from Union Station using dedicated bus bays at the north side of the station, not at Patsaouras Transit Plaza.

-Connections to Gold Runner trains are provided through bus route 1 that travel to and from the Bakersfield Amtrak Station.
+Connections to Gold Runner trains are provided through bus route 1 that travel to/from the Bakersfield Amtrak Station.
 Direct rail service to Bakersfield is not possible because passenger trains are not normally allowed on the Tehachapi Loop near Bakersfield.
 When trains are not running during the overnight hours several bus routes provide service along the Pacific Surfliner route (to Santa Barbara, San Diego and select intermediate stations) and the Gold Runner route (to Fresno and select intermediate stations.):